tdesrosi/student-directory/README.txt

 ______COPYRIGHT INFORMATION_______

-This file is the intellectual property of Thomas Desrosiers - All Rights Reserved.
+This file is the IP of Thomas Desrosiers - All Rights Reserved.

 Licenses to contained assets, including ImageManipulator.php, the Vanderbilt Unviersity Logo and Color Schema, and other third-party